LSSTDESC/desc-data-portal/web/portal/templates/doc/dc2_sim_sky_survey.md

 ## DC2 Simulated Sky Survey

+_Updated June 15, 2022: The most up-to-date version for the public DC2 data sets is `v4`.
+Previous versions have been deprecated._

 The DC2 Simulated Sky Survey is a 300-sq-deq simulated survey in six optical bands with observations following a reference LSST observing cadence.